JuliaLang/julia/doc/stdlib/strings.rst

    Create a string from any value using the ``showall`` function.

-.. function:: String(::Ptr{UInt8}, [length])
+.. function:: String(p::Ptr{UInt8}, [length::Integer])

    ..
 Docstring generated from Julia source

-   Create a string from the address of a C (0-terminated) string encoded in ASCII or UTF-8.
-A copy is made; the ptr can be safely freed.
+   Create a string from the address of a C (0-terminated) string encoded as UTF-8.
+A copy is made so the ptr can be safely freed.
 If ``length`` is specified, the string does not have to be 0-terminated.

 .. function:: String(s::AbstractString)

    ..
 Docstring generated from Julia source

-   Convert a string to a contiguous byte array representation appropriate for passing it to C functions.
-The string will be encoded as either ASCII or UTF-8.
+   Convert a string to a contiguous byte array representation encoded as UTF-8 bytes.
+This representation is often appropriate for passing strings to C.

 .. function:: ascii(s::AbstractString)